J24681357/gtfbotfithusim/README.md

 ## Replays
 #### /replay

-     "1.
-In this GTF game, you are able to view saved replays or save the result screen in any session.
+     1. In this GTF game, you are able to view saved replays or save the result screen in any session.
-     "2.
-In the replay menu, it opens the list of all of the replays you've saved.
-Selecting a replay will load the replay and it displays its session results and grid results." + "\n" +
+     2. In the replay menu, it opens the list of all of the replays you've saved.
+Selecting a replay will load the replay and it displays its session results and grid results.
 3. Replays can be deleted by using **/replay - Delete Replay [number]**, where [number] represents the replay associated with the list in the menu.